Table of Contents

 I don’t subscribe to any specific diet, but my diet does closely resemble an ancestral, paleo, and low-carb diet.
-However, I try not to define my diet by what I eat, but rather what I am trying to accomplish and what my current goals are.
+However, I try not to define my diet by what I eat, but rather by the objective that I am trying to achieve.

 Generally, I think that an ancestral view of nutrition, such as the Weston Price Foundation’s dietary guidelines, is a good starting point for a healthy diet.
 It makes the case that we should be eating foods that humans evolved to eat.